 Many hands make light work.
 Add to that the Internet, and the power of the crowd is changing the way people work and come up with ideas.

 Crowdsourcing involves getting many people to participate in performing a task or generating an idea.
-The rise in crowdsourcing over the past few years is shifting “where decisions are made, how they are made, how you engage intelligence, how you engage labor” and it is transforming the business landscape, says David Alan Grier, author of the forthcoming Crowdsourcing for Dummies (For Dummies, April 2013).
+The rise in crowdsourcing over the past few years is shifting “where decisions are made, how they are made, how you engage intelligence, how you engage labor” and it is transforming the business landscape, says David Alan Grier, author of the forthcoming (For Dummies, April 2013).
 “Basically, if you don’t follow along, if you don’t say there is something here that I might be able to use, you can very quickly find yourself in a place where your business is obsolete or not competitive."
 Grier was speaking yesterday at Crowdopolis, a crowdsourcing conference in New York City.

 If you want to integrate crowdsourcing into your business, here are tips for success.

 1. Split tasks up into small chunks.
 If you are looking to crowdsource a project, break the work into bite-size, manageable parts, says David Bratvold, founder of Daily Crowdsource, a San Diego, Calif.-based website, which offers news, research and guidance on crowdsourcing to large corporations.
 The crowdsource philosophy is that it is more efficient to have each person do the small piece of a large project that he or she is best at than it is to have one person do an entire project from start to finish.